Do Self-Driving Cars Dream Of Safe Streets?

 Engineering the autos will be the easy part, Ford said, because the technology is ramping up quickly.
 More daunting, though, will be deciding how to program autonomous cars to make life-and-death decisions.
 “If a vehicle has to choose who does it hit (if it is about to be in an accident), does it save the occupant or 10 pedestrians?
 Those are all decisions that you and I as drivers don’t have time to make, we just react.
 But these vehicles will have the processing capability to actually choose the outcome.
 And if the outcome is that it chooses to crash you, the occupant, are you going to get into that vehicle?”

 Although Ford tweaked the auto industry by posing this problem publicly, it echoed a line of thinking already common among American car buyers.
 In a survey conducted earlier this year, AAA found that three-quarters of motorists said they fear riding in a self-driving auto and 54% of respondents said that they would feel less safe sharing the road with an AV.
-And once Ford let the issue out of the bag, a few others in the AV world began to stretch it to its logical conclusion: “If we have to teach a car whether to kill a nun or a Boy Scout, there’s not going to be a self-driving car industry,” says Amnon Shashua, cofounder and chief technology officer of Mobileye, the autonomous car technology company that Intel purchased for $15.3 billion in March.
+And once Ford let the issue out of the bag, a few others in the AV world began to stretch it to its logical conclusion: “If we have to teach a car whether to kill a nun or a Boy Scout, there’s not going to be a self-driving car industry,” says Amnon Shashua, senior vice president of Intel and cofounder of Mobileye, the autonomous car technology company that Intel purchased for $15.3 billion in March.

 But to address this issue, Shashua believes, it needs to be framed more practically, distinct from impossibly complex philosophical or ethical conundrums.
 Simply put, he says, the question of whether autonomous vehicles are widely embraced by consumers comes down to this weighty question: How many deaths per year in self-driving cars will be acceptable to the public?